 If a Kickstarter campaign sounds like something you would like to try in order to raise money for your entrepreneurial venture, here are five tips to keep in mind during the process.

 Your presentation is what makes or breaks you.
 More specifically, your Kickstarter page video is going to be what gets people excited about your idea and gets them to donate to the cause.

-You should also hire a video staff that includes a director, videographer and editor to really polish up your video and make it stand out.
+You should also hire a video staff that includes a director, videographer, and editor to really polish up your video and makes it stand out.